-Explore the past and present of Vancouver and Victoria with the AIBC top-rated guided walks.
+Explore the past and present of Vancouver and Victoria with AIBC’s top-rated guided walks.

 Through its walking tour program, the Architectural Institute of British Columbia (AIBC) offers stunning architectural perspectives of three Victoria and six Vancouver neighborhoods.
 For locals and tourists alike these fun tours are a unique and engaging way to learn more about the architecture and history of the two cities.

-The AIBC considers requests to accommodate group tours at other times throughout the year, depending on tour guide availability.
-Please email your request to email@example.com or call 604.683.8588 ext.
-329.
+While regularly scheduled tours run only in the summer months, the AIBC considers requests to accommodate group tours at other times throughout the year, depending on tour guide availability.
+Please email your request to email@example.com or call 604.305.2716.

 AIBC Corporate Social Responsibility Program

 As part of the AIBC’s commitment to institutional excellence, we have a corporate social responsibility program available to community and non-profit groups who wish to take an architectural walking tour.
 Please contact firstname.lastname@example.org to request more information on eligibility.

 For more information or to inquire about private tour bookings, please email email@example.com or phone 604.305.2716.